Yarr/Yarr/docs/kernel_driver.md

 [246519.713527] Module loaded
 ```

-PCIe kernel driver can be installed in the followin way:
+PCIe kernel driver can be installed in the following way:
 ```bash
 $ cd Yarr/src/kernel
 $ make